James H. Paylor, Jr.

 President Local 1566, International Longshoremen’s Association, AFL-CIO

-James Paylor was unanimously elected as Assistant General Organizer of the International Longshoremen’s Association, AFL-CIO at the union’s 2015 Quadrennial Convention in San Juan, Puerto Rico.
+James Paylor was unanimously re-elected as Assistant General Organizer of the International Longshoremen’s Association, AFL-CIO at the union’s 2019 Quadrennial Convention.
+He was first elected to this position in 2015.
 In this position, Paylor works with the ILA’s General Organizer, heading up the ILA’s Organizing efforts throughout the United States, Canada and Puerto Rico.

 Prior to his election to one of the ILA’s top seven International Executive Officers positions, Paylor served on the ILA’s Executive Council as a Vice President representing the Ports of Philadelphia and Wilmington since 1995.
-From 1989 until 19915, Paylor was a Vice President and Executive Board Member on the ILA’s Atlantic Coast District, ILA.
+From 1989 until 1995, Paylor was a Vice President and Executive Board Member on the ILA’s Atlantic Coast District, ILA.
 Jim was first elected as President of Local 1566 at the age of 25.
-This was in 1981 and still presently holds that position, for 37 years.
+This was in 1981 and he still presently holds that position, almost four decades later.
 A Second-generation longshoreman and ILA member, Paylor’s father worked on the Philadelphia waterfront after serving in the U.S. Armed Forces during the Korean War.
 James Paylor immediately started working on the Philadelphia waterfront in 1973 after graduating South Philadelphia High School.

 Paylor launched his ILA career working in the hold of the vessel with Local 1291, and later transferred to IAL Local 1566 working as a Ships Carpenter.